UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

-# Data Safe Haven High-Performance Computing (DSH HPC) Services
+# The Data Safe Haven High-Performance Computing (DSH HPC) Services environment

 The DSH HPC Services environment consists of two main pieces, the DSH HPC Cluster and the Customer Specialist Servers.